keptn/keptn.github.io/content/docs/0.16.x/bridge/_index.md

 ## Views in Keptn Bridge

 The Keptn Bridge provides an easy way to browse all events that are sent within Keptn.
-When you access the Keptn Bridge, all projects will be shown on the start screen.
+When you access the Keptn Bridge, all projects are shown on the start screen.
 When clicking on a project, the stages of this project, and all services are shown on the next view.
 An overview of those views is given below.

 ### Project view

-* When you enter the Keptn Bridge and have not created a project yet, you will be guided to the instructions on how to setup a project and create a sample app.
+* When you enter the Keptn Bridge and have not created a project yet, you are guided to the instructions about how to set up a project and create a sample app.

     {{< popup_image
       link="./assets/project-dashboard-empty.png"
       caption="Keptn Bridge empty project view">}}

-* If you have created projects, you will see the project listed including their stages.
+* If you have created projects, you see the projects listed, including their stages.

     {{< popup_image
       link="./assets/project-dashboard.png"